Casey Costelloe Rides A Bike In A Revealing Peach-Colored Bikini During Trip To Fiji

-The matching thong bikini bottoms clung to her curvy hips and wrapped around her petite waist as they accentuated her flat tummy and abs.
+The matching thong bikini bottoms clung to her curvy hips and wrapped around her petite waist while accentuating her flat tummy and abs.
 Her long, lean legs and round booty were also in the spotlight for the shot.

 In the photo, Casey sat on a white bike.
-She had one hand in her hair and the other on the handlebars as she arched her back and bent her knees.
+She had one hand in her hair and the other on the handlebars as she arched her back and bent one knee.
 She popped her booty out and tilted her head as she looked away from the camera with a flirty smile on her face.

 The background of the snap was absolutely stunning.
 Plenty of palm trees and a bright blue sky with white fluffy clouds could be seen.
 Some green grass, a stone walkway, and a beautiful ocean scene were also visible.